chrisgrieser/nvim-genghis

 Configuration

-The setup call is required for lazy.nvim, but otherwise optional.
+The .setup() call is optional.

 -- default config